Episodes

 The Psychology of Tourist Scams with Tourism Expert Ding Xu [S5.E57]

 Anyone who has been to Thailand knows the old “Ohhh, the temple is closed today, why don’t you come with me to this gem store?”
-Despite warnings in literally every bit of content about traveling to Thailand, thousands still fall …
+Despite warnings in literally every bit of content about traveling to Thailand, thousands still …

 April 12, 2022